lloydroc/lloydroc.github.io/content/post/wsl/ui-vpn.md

 # Where to go from here?

 The setup required here is far from easy.
-It has multiple moving parts making it inpractical for most use cases.
+It has multiple moving parts making it impractical for most use cases.
 I hope to post later proposing some better options.
 Here is what we can do to make these steps easier:

 * Separate the Windows and WSL portions into their own scripts that have all of our commands.
 * You can look at running `dnsmasq` in WSL that will resolve addresses for us in WSL.
 Note, there is no easy way to do this resolution in Windows.
 We can point the Windows DNS to our WSL and `netsh interface portproxy` DNS requests to our DSL, but this comes with additional complexity.